If you love girl names ending with a, you’re not alone.

 Zippy, retro Thea was one of the names to re-enter the US Top 1000 in 2014.
-Traditionally short for Theodora or Dorothea, it’s easy to imagine Thea as an independent name in 2014.
+Traditionally short for Theodora or Dorothea, it’s easy to see Thea as an independent name.

 Thora is the feminine form of Thor, as in the Norse god/member of The Avengers.
 And yet, I’d say this name feels more like a vintage, unexpected choice in the key of Cora than a superhero/mythological one.